Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 <aside class="notice">This activity could be added to the feed even if a letter of guarantee request wasn't created in LossExpress.
 In those scenarios, a letter of guarantee request will be automatically created at the same time as the letter of guarantee is added to the claim.</aside>

-<aside class="warning">This activity has been deprecated in favor of the newer <a href="https://vendor-docs.lossexpress.com/#order-status-changed">order-status-changed</a> activity.
-<br><br>
-Although we plan to maintain this legacy activity type, the newer activity is recommended as it provides a more useful and consistent data structure for all types of orders that we support.</aside>

 ## letter-of-guarantee-request-created

 > letter-of-guarantee-request-created example object